-43 Per Wikipedia, the term "tuple" originated as an abstraction of the sequence: single, double, triple, quadruple, quintuple, sextuple, septuple, octuple...n-tuple.
+63 Per Wikipedia, the term "tuple" originated as an abstraction of the sequence: single, double, triple, quadruple, quintuple, sextuple, septuple, octuple...n-tuple.
 The unique 0-tuple is called the null tuple.
 A 1-tuple is called a "singleton," a 2-tuple is a "pair" and a 3-tuple is a "triple" or "triplet."
 The n can be any positive integer.
 For example, a complex number can be represented as a 2-tuple, a quaternion can be represented as a 4-tuple, an octonion can be represented as an octuple (mathematicians use the abbreviation "8-tuple"), and a sedenion can be represented as a 16-tuple.
 I include this explanation to remind readers why many of us went to law school instead of studying computer science.

-44 Although unlike the cube, a relational database is not limited to just three dimensions of attachment.
+64 Although unlike the cube, a relational database is not limited to just three dimensions of attachment.

-45 The term "relation" is so confounding here, I will continue to refer to them as tables.
+65 The term "relation" is so confounding here, I will continue to refer to them as tables.

-foreign key for the field COURT points back to the COURTS table, assuring that the most current data will populate the field.
+"foreign key" in the referencing table.
+The table referenced is the "parent table," and the referencing table is the "child table" in this joining of the two relations.
+In Figure 3, COURTS is the parent table to CASES with respect to the primary key field, "COURT."
+In the CASES table, the foreign key for the field COURT points back to the COURTS table, assuring that the most current data will populate the field.
 In turn, the CLIENTS table employs a foreign key relating to the CASE_NO attribute in the CASE table, again assuring that the definitive information populates the attribute in the CLIENTS table.